-GRE score of 146 verbal and 140 quantitative minimum.
+GRE score of 146 verbal and 140 quantitative minima.

-A waiver of the GMAT/GRE requirement will be considered if the candidate can verify a minimum of ten years of mid- to upper-level management experience.
+A waiver of the GMAT/GRE requirement will be considered if the candidate can verify a minimum of ten years of mid- to upper-level management experience or if the candidate has a minimum undergraduate GPA of 3.0.